From the Dresden Elbe Valley World Heritage inscription:

 De-Listing by UNESCO

-The controversy surrounding the Dresden Elbe Valley’s status as a UNESCO World Heritage Site revolve around the plans to build a bridge across the Elbe River.
+The controversy surrounding the Dresden Elbe Valley’s status as a UNESCO World Heritage Site revolves around the plans to build a bridge across the Elbe River.
 This prompted the UNESCO committee to add Dresden Elbe Valley into the list of World Heritage Sites in Danger in 2006.
 The referendum to build the bridge was approved in 2005.
 Despite the threats from the World Heritage Committee to remove the site from the list if the bridge were to be built, the government proceeded with their plans to build the bridge and construction started in 2007.
 Further court hearings were done until 2008.

 According to UNESCO, the building of the bridge depleted the cultural heritage and value of the Dresden Elbe Valley as a World Heritage Site.
 The building of the Waldschloesschen Bridge received massive local support.
 The bridge was completed in 2011.